russmckendrick/blog/content/tunes/2023-10-23-listened-to-this-week/index.md

 title: "What did I listen to in week 42?"
 date: "2023-10-23"
 draft: false
-summary: "Diving deep into the iconic tunes of Devo, this week has been an audio journey dominated by this pioneering new wave band.
-Synth-driven resonance, clever lyricism, and rhythmic dynamics found in Devo's discography topped my LastFM charts, dominating every play, pause, and repeat.
-Stay tuned for a detailed review."
+summary: "Explore the innovative sounds of Devo, where new wave meets synth-driven brilliance.
+Their catchy tunes and clever lyrics will resonate with your inner new wave enthusiast!"
 cover:
     image: "/img/weekly-tunes-007.png"
     relative: false